How To Lose Belly Fat | How to reduce belly fat in 10 steps

 But sometimes, when you have too much of this fat, that's not good at all.
 It can make you sick and increase the risk of getting diseases like diabetes, heart problems, and even some kinds of cancer and also can lead to death.

-Why does this happen?
 Well, it's because of things like:

 • -What you eat (too much junk food and sugar.
 Beware of the kind of food you eat)